slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand.' -- Chinese proverb*

 When expanding comfort zones you are learning.
-Don't be afraid of [failure](#on-mistakes-and-failure).
+Don’t be afraid of [failure](#on-mistakes-and-failure).

-> *'The difference between theory and practice: in theory, there's no difference between theory and practice; in practice, there is.' -- Van de Snepscheut*
+> *'The difference between theory and practice: in theory, there’s no difference between theory and practice; in practice, there is.' -- Van de Snepscheut*

 ### Improving by analysis

-Practice makes perfect but doesn't make new.
+Practice makes perfect but doesn’t make new.
 New comes from having a broader perspective and analysis of past situations.

 > *'Fools say that they learn by experience, I prefer to profit by others’ experience.' -- Otto von Bismarck*